binaris/functions-examples/image-resize/README.md

 3. Invoke

-Out function expects a URL of an image and optionally the desired size (the default is 32x32).
+The function expects a URL of an image and optionally the desired size (the default is 32x32).
 It loads the image, resizes it and returns an HTTP response with the image to the caller.

 Functions arguments can be specific in a JSON request body or as query string parameters like so: